yhjmanuel/NER_Writing_Argument_Detection/readme.md

 ### Training_With_RoBERTa.ipynb
 Records how we used the RoBERTa model for training.
 The pickle file produced by data_preprocessing.py was further split into train, dev, and test set, and is saved in the google drive folder above.

-Data used in this process: from the link above, you can find three .pickle files, "roberta_train_set.pickle", "roberta_dev.pickle", "roberta_test.pickle".
+Data used in this process: from the google drive link above, you can find three .pickle files, "roberta_train_set.pickle", "roberta_dev.pickle", "roberta_test.pickle".
 They are pre-processed train, dev, and test sets used in this notebook.
 The three files above are generated using the pickle file created by "data_preprocessing.py".
 The model is evaluated on token-level F1 (not mention-level), and the test set F1 is 0.777.
-The final model is also in the link above (named "writing_model_roberta.pt").
+The final model is also in the google drive link above (named "writing_model_roberta.pt").

 ### Training_With_Longformer.ipynb
 Records how we used the Longformer model for training.
 Since Longformer is our final solution, this notebook also writes an inference method,